NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 ### Page 10 of A00 Schematic: Power Logic

-## Issues with A00 Schematic Design Identified During Bring-Up and Design Reviews
+## Summary of Issues with A00 Schematic Design Identified During Bring-Up and Design Reviews